mirrorlessmind/ReactDirectory/README.md

 - [License](#license)
 - [Questions](#questions)
 ## Usage
-Utilizing the speed and abilites of the UI with React, easliy search the database
+Utilizing the speed and abilites of the UI with React, easliy search the API database.

 ## Description of Development 🔥
 React Directory was first tested using LocalHost, MongoDB and Atlas.
 For final user interface it was deployed to Git Pages.